There are many great places to snowboard across the United States, but the vast majority of them are in the western part of the country.

 With great snow and often fewer crowds, the wide countryside is well worth exploring.

+My name is Lorraine, and I’m a certified snowboard instructor.
+I’ve been to a lot of places snowboarding.
 Here is a look at the best places to snowboard in Utah if you ever want to take a trip to the Beehive State.

 1. Park City